bwplotka/unity-grpc/README.md

 UniRx.Stubs.<Throw>m__6B (System.Exception ex) (at Assets/Plugins/UniRx/Scripts/Observer.cs:495)
 UniRx.Observable+<ToAwaitableEnumerator>c__Iterator10`1[System.Boolean].MoveNext () (at Assets/Plugins/UniRx/Scripts/UnityEngineBridge/Observable.Unity.cs:939)
 ```

+The client is done, but now all we need to do is to spin up our server to handle gRPC traffic!

 ### Server (Go)

 Prepate go enviroment (golang installed, GOPATH exported)